klaasdewaele/klaasdewaele/README.md

-I’m a trainee in Clinical Microbiology at the University of Leuven in Belgium.
-Interests include molecular infectious disease diagnostics and all things machine-learning related.
+I’m a trainee in Clinical Microbiology at the University of Leuven in Belgium interested in molecular infectious disease diagnostics and bio-informatics.